Health Encyclopedia

 Treating Bunions

-Although a bunion won’t go away, wearing shoes that fit correctly will often relieve the pain.
-Padding and icing the bunion may also help.
+Although a bunion won't go away, wearing shoes that fit correctly will often relieve the pain.
+Padding the bunion and icing it may also help.
 Bunions that remain painful may need surgery.

 Shoes